igniterealtime/REST-API-Client/README.md

 # REST API Client
-REST API Client is an Java based Client for the [Openfire][1] [REST API][2] Plugin which provides the ability to manage Openfire instance by sending an REST/HTTP request to the server.
+REST API Client is an Java based Client for the [Openfire][1] [REST API Plugin][2] which provides the ability to manage Openfire instance by sending an REST/HTTP request to the server.

 ## Feature list
 * Get overview over all or specific user and to create, update or delete a user